Backtested 2021–2024

 Build Your Core

-Your first three picks determine 68% of your season.
-Target elite RBs and WRs — avoid QB and TE unless an elite option falls to you.
-In 12-team leagues, the RB cliff hits at pick 24.
-If you're drafting at the turn, secure two of your top-3 targets before the wheel comes back.
-The key metric: your picks 1–3 should have a combined floor of 45 PPG.
-Don't draft for ceiling here — draft for reliable weekly production.
+Your first three picks determine most of your season.
+Target elite RBs and WRs, avoid QB and TE unless an elite option falls to you.
+In 12-team leagues, the RB cliff hits early.
+If you are drafting at the turn, secure two of your top targets before the wheel comes back.
+Draft for reliable weekly production, not ceiling, in these early rounds.

 Rounds 4–6 — Danger Zone